yhirose/cpp-peglib/README.md

   * `label { error_message "..." }` (Error message instruction)
   * `{ no_ast_opt }` (No AST node optimization instruction)

 'End of Input' check will be done as default.
-In order to disable the check, please call `disable_eoi_check`.
+To disable the check, please call `disable_eoi_check`.

 This library supports the linear-time parsing known as the [*Packrat*](http://pdos.csail.mit.edu/~baford/packrat/thesis/thesis.pdf) parsing.

 IMPORTANT NOTE for some Linux distributions such as Ubuntu and CentOS: Need `-pthread` option when linking.
 See [#23](https://github.com/yhirose/cpp-peglib/issues/23#issuecomment-261126127), [#46](https://github.com/yhirose/cpp-peglib/issues/46#issuecomment-417870473) and [#62](https://github.com/yhirose/cpp-peglib/issues/62#issuecomment-492032680).

 I am sure that you will enjoy this excellent ["Practical parsing with PEG and cpp-peglib"](https://berthub.eu/articles/posts/practical-peg-parsing/) article by [bert hubert](https://berthub.eu/)!